GuidanceMantras/GuidanceMantras/README.md

   ![chrome_bookmark](Chrome_bookmark.PNG]

 ### Profession
-- Everyboday wants to save their ass and life, so be careful while dealing with people
+- Everybody wants to save their ass and life, so be careful while dealing with people
 - Please be cautious about your life
 - No argument with anyone
 - People change company for growth /better pay or better work/better life